Divith01github/patient-management/README.md

-This a backend for patient management where it work for creating, updating, deleting information about patients.
+This a backend for patient management where this is used for creating, updating, deleting information about patients.